-Imagine standing on a podium where you need to give a speech in front of hundreds of people.
-Your heart is racing, palms are sweaty and you are not sure how to begin with.
+Imagine yourself standing on a podium where you need to give a speech in front of hundreds of people.
+Your heart is racing, palms are sweaty and you are not sure how, to begin with, or start a speech.

 Image credits: Flickr